Emergency Medical Services, Emergency Medical Technician, Paramedic

 We're the best.

-CF's EMS program is the recipient of the 2011 EMS Educator of the Year Award from the State of Florida Department of Health, Bureau of Emergency Medical Services.
+CF's EMS program was the recipient of the 2011 EMS Educator of the Year Award from the State of Florida Department of Health, Bureau of Emergency Medical Services.

 This program is a comprehensive one semester (16 week) curriculum consisting of theory, skills laboratory, and hospital/field experience.
 Skills labs and clinical assignments are in addition to scheduled lecture class times and may occur on the weekend.
 Each EMT program consists of weekday classes and labs and 7 clinical days (12-hour shifts).
 Persons successfully completing this program will meet the certification requirements for the state of Florida and be eligible to sit for the National Certification Examination for Emergency Medical Technicians.